TurBoss/blt/doc/parseargs.rst

       more than once, new values will be appended to a list of values.

     **store**
       Set the value.
+For arguments that take no values (**-nargs** is 0), the default value is used.
 If the argument is found on the command-line more than once, the new value will replace the old.

     **store_false**
       Set the current value to false.
 This replaces the old value.